Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Introduction

 \section{Introduction}

 Anomaly detection aims to identify samples that deviate significantly from the general data distribution, known as anomalies or outliers \cite{weakly-survey23}.
 These anomalies often indicate potential problems or noteworthy events that require attention \cite{review21}.
 The significance of anomaly detection spans a variety of critical domains, such as network security \cite{NetworkAnomaly20}, Internet of Thing (IoT) security \cite{IoTsecurity22}, and financial fraud detection \cite{FraudAnomaly18}.
-In each of these areas, effective anomaly detection methods are essential due to the substantial impact of anomalies.
+In each of these areas, effective anomaly detection methods are essential due to the substantial impact of anomalies, which can lead to severe consequences such as security breaches\cite{cybersecurity24}, financial losses\cite{FinancialIoT24}, compromised privacy\cite{FederatedAD24}, and even risks to human health and safety\cite{healthcare24,RoadNetwork23}.

-In real-world scenarios, obtaining labeled data for anomaly detection is often challenging and costly \cite{weakly-survey23,ADGym23}.
-Consequently, fully-supervised anomaly detection is impractical.
-While unsupervised methods bypass the need for extensive labeling, they struggle to achieve optimal performance without knowing what true anomalies look like.
-This limitation frequently results in the misidentification of noisy or irrelevant data points as anomalies \cite{PreNet23}.
-To address these challenges, \textbf{weakly supervised anomaly detection} methods have emerged \cite{DevNet19,DeepSAD20,FeaWAD21,RoSAS23}.
+In real-world scenarios, obtaining labeled data for anomaly detection is often challenging and costly \cite{weakly-survey23,ADGym23,time-series-anomaly-SelfSupervised24}.
+Although unsupervised methods\cite{time-series-anomaly-Graph24,time-series-anomaly-DAEMON21} can bypass the need for extensive labeling, they struggle to achieve optimal performance without knowing what true anomalies look like.
+This limitation frequently results in the misidentification of many normal data points as anomalies \cite{PreNet23}.
+To address these challenges, \textbf{weakly supervised anomaly detection} methods have emerged \cite{DevNet19,RoSAS23}.
 These methods leverage a small portion of labeled anomalous data in conjunction with a large amount of unlabeled data, primarily composed of normal instances.
 This kind of approach is particularly significant in practical applications where we can only label a small fraction of anomalies.